A vertex (vertices for plural) is a point at which two or more sides or edges of a geometric figure meet.

 ∠BAC above cannot be named by only its vertex since angles ∠CAD and ∠BAD both have A as their vertex.
 In this case each angle must be named by the points on each side making up the angle and the angle's vertex.

 The vertices of a polygon are also the vertices of the interior angles of the polygon.
-The pentagon ABCDE below is one example.
+The pentagon ABCDE below shows the interior angles at each of its points.

 Vertices of solids